The butternut squash harissa dip is a festive bean-free dip made with roasted squash, tahini, and lightly spiced with harissa paste.

 Method

-The base of this butternut squash harissa dip is made from roasted squash, so you'll need to begin by cutting the squash in half and placing it on a parchment lined tray.
+Step 1: begin by cutting the squash in half and placing it on a parchment lined tray.

-Bake it in a 400°F (205°C) for about an hour, or until fork tender (be sure to test the thickest part of the squash).
+Step 2: Bake it in a 400°F (205°C) for about an hour, or until fork tender.
 Remove it from the oven and let cool.
+Once cooled, remove the seeds and measure out 2.5 cups of cooked squash.

-Like most dips, this one is best served cold so that the flavours have time to mingle.
+- Let it rest: like most dips, this one is best served cold so that the flavours have time to mingle.
 I like to leave it for at least 30 minutes, but it will be best after a few hours.

-If you have any left over roasted butternut squash try adding it to a soup, chopped into a grain bowl or salad, or even us it as a garnish for the top of this dip!
+- Use the squash: if you have any left over roasted butternut squash try adding it to a soup, chopped into a grain bowl or salad, or even us it as a garnish for the top of this dip!

 Recipe

-Butternut Squash Harissa Dip
+Butternut Squash Dip with Harissa

 Ingredients

-- 1 medium or ½ large butternut squash (you’ll want 2 ½ cups roasted and mashed)
+- 1 medium or ½ large butternut squash you’ll want 2 ½ cups roasted and mashed

 - ¼ cup tahini